andreamartelli/genkit-course/PRESENTER_GUIDE.md

 **Action:**
 1. Direct participants to the `README.md` file in the repository.
 2. Instruct them to run the `setup.sh` script: `./setup.sh`.
-3. Emphasize that they must follow the on-screen prompts, especially for the Google Cloud SDK installation and providing their Project ID.
+3. Emphasize that they must follow the on-screen prompts, especially for providing their Project ID.
+4. Explain that the script will automatically enable the necessary Google Cloud APIs (Vertex AI, Compute Engine) and grant the required IAM roles for the default Compute Engine service account.
-4. Ensure everyone has successfully run `npm start` and can see the `getMammaAdvice` flow in the Genkit Developer UI at `http://localhost:4000`.
+5. Ensure everyone has successfully run `npm start` and can see the `getMammaAdvice` flow in the Genkit Developer UI at `http://localhost:4000`.

 ---